 Workflows let you outline each customer journey step in an onboarding tool and automate most of the process.
 Team members can regularly review and optimize the workflows as the company grows to keep the level of customer service high.

-Artificial intelligence (AI) and machine learning are the most significant forces shaping the future of onboarding automation.
-These innovative tools make the process faster, smarter, and more personalized for all businesses, and they are added to most new tools like OnRamp.
+AI and machine learning are the most significant forces shaping the future of onboarding automation.
+Automated onboarding makes the process faster, smarter, and more personalized for all businesses.

 Predictive onboarding is one of the benefits of AI technology.
 It analyzes customer behavior to anticipate needs and tailor the onboarding journey.
 If a customer frequently accesses certain features, the system will offer specific tutorials that are relevant to those features.